Managing a Rare Algae Species By Improving Water Quality

 However, the analysis revealed that the 30-acre system was hypertrophic (having a large amount of phosphorus).
 Natural levels of phosphorus in fresh water typically range from 5µg/L – 50µg/L, but this waterbody had 122.7µg/L (micrograms per liter) in the system.
 Another parameter that tested fairly high was chlorophyll-a, at 20.4µg/L. Botryococcus braunii examined in the picture were not present in the chlorophyll-a count since the carotenoids were mainly being expressed (note the orange color).

 It was theorized that if the phosphorus/nitrogen ratio could be reduced to more balanced levels of 32:1, the bloom would not resurface as it had in the years past.
 A treatment to remediate some of the nutrients using phosphorus-locking technology was performed in late January 2020.
-This was completed by means of a watercraft and a slurry mixture of bentonite clay and lanthanum.
+This was completed by means of a watercraft and Phoslock, a slurry mixture of bentonite clay and lanthanum.
 Each section of the lake was thoroughly covered to ensure even distribution of prescription.
-Non toxic lake dye was added to the slurry to visually observe output of slurry in the lakes, this was to ensure proper lake coverage.
+Non-toxic lake dye was added to the slurry to visually observe output of slurry in the lakes and ensure proper lake coverage.
 Data was collected before treatment (11/26/19), two weeks after (2/12/20), and two months after treatment (4/23/20).